Virtual Khovanov homology using cobordisms: Computer talk

 {\In Unknot:= CD[X[1,3,2,4], X[2,1,3,4]]; Knot21 := CD[X[1,3,2,4], X[4,2,1,3]];\\ Knot36 := CD[X[1,5,2,4], X[5,3,6,2], X[3,1,4,6]];} 2mm

-Let us denote the elements $1,X\in A=\zet[X]/X^2=0$ as 1=vp[i] and X=vm[i].
+Let us denote the elements $1,X\in A=\bZ[X]/X^2=0$ by 1=vp[i] and X=vm[i] and tensors of these elements multiplicatively.
 Here the module $A$ should belong to the $i$-th v-circle.
-Moreover we denote with the word $a$, which letters are from the alphabet $\{0,1,*\}$ with exactly one $*$-entry, the cobordism starting at the resolution $\gamma_{*=0}$ and going to the resolution $\gamma_{*=1}$.
+Moreover, we denote by the word $a$, whose letters are from the alphabet $\{0,1,*\}$ with exactly one $*$-entry, the cobordism starting at the resolution $\gamma_{*=0}$ and going to the resolution $\gamma_{*=1}$.
 Let us check the different morphisms.

 {\In {d2[Unknot, "0*"],d2[Unknot, "*0"], d2[Unknot, "1*"],d2[Unknot, "*1"]}} \begingroup\Out {{vp[1] -> vm[2] vp[1] - vm[1] vp[2], vm[1] -> vm[1] vm[2]}, {vp[1] -> 0,\\vm[1] -> 0}, {vp[1] -> 0, vm[1] -> 0}, {vp[1] vp[2] -> -vp[1], vm[2] vp[1] ->\\-vm[1], vm[1] vp[2] -> -vm[1], vm[1] vm[2] -> 0}}\endgroup 2mm